glomatico/gytmdl/README.md

-# Glomatico’s YouTube Music Downloader
+# Glomatico's YouTube Music Downloader
 A command-line app for downloading YouTube Music songs with tags from YouTube Music.

 **Discord Server:** https://discord.gg/aBjMEZ9tnq

 ## Features
-* **Precise metadata**: [YouTube Music API](https://github.com/sigma67/ytmusicapi) is used to get accurate metadata that yt-dlp alone can’t provide, like high-resolution square covers, lyrics, track numbers, and total track counts.
+* **Precise metadata**: [YouTube Music API](https://github.com/sigma67/ytmusicapi) is used to get accurate metadata that yt-dlp alone can't provide, like high-resolution square covers, lyrics, track numbers, and total track counts.
 * **Synced Lyrics**: Download synced lyrics in LRC.
 * **Artist Support**: Download all albums of an artist using their link.
 * **Highly Customizable**: Extensive configuration options for advanced users.